davidwaterston/jList/readme.md

 Once you start to use jList you will quickly realise that there are many situations where treating a string as a list is a simpler and more intuitive way to manipulate data than the built-in alternatives offered by Javascript.

 ##What's included?
-There are 4 files included with this package:
+There are 11 files included with this package.
+The first, and most important,  four are:

 - **readme.md**
 This file.

-- **jlist-test.htm**
+- **jlist-examples.htm**
-A rough and ready test page showing all of the functions in action.
+Examples of each of the functions in action.

 - **jlist.js**
 The Javascript source code of the library.